 b.
-Use the university logo only in an appropriate manner.
+Use the university logo only in an appropriate manner (see current policy set by the Department of Marketing and Communications).

 c.
 Not engage in sexual relationships with students currently enrolled in their courses or under their supervision

 Reappointment, Tenure, and Promotion: Criteria (Excluding Library Faculty and Student Affairs Faculty)